mrzamin/mrzamin/README.md

 - Library App (HTML, vanilla CSS and JS) using JS object constructors
 - Admin Dashboard (HTML, vanilla CSS) using CSS Grid

+If you’re learning to code, I highly recommend Odin.
+Its curriculum is robust, and it has passionate maintainers and learners all over the world.
+Completely free!

 ## Currently Working On

 A Weather App to familiarize myself with working with APIs and async code.